AhmedAbdelmoneim/inflamm-debate-fm/README.md

 ## Fine-tuning with LoRA

 Fine-tune BulkFormer models using LoRA (Low-Rank Adaptation) for inflammation classification.
 This uses a subset of the data (32+32 samples by default) and tracks which samples were used to exclude them from downstream evaluation.
+A new **universal** mode adds a cross-species InfoNCE objective that L2-normalizes embeddings and pulls human/mouse inflammation samples together while pushing all other cross-species pairs apart.

 ### Data Validation